 However with Somerset’s army already sitting at the doorstep and King Henry for the moment in safety, all is not likely to be so straight forward for Trebian and the Yorkist ambitions.

-A previous post that discusses the history of Piggy Longton.
+Here is a previous post that discusses the history of Piggy Longton.
 LINK

 My sister webspace COMMANDERS is being re-configured to showcase various figure and boardgame systems that I am enjoying and give a flavour of where current ongoing projects are up to.
 Link.